ARM-software/acle/main/acle.md

   type of the default version.
 * All the function versions must be declared at the translation unit in which the definition of the default version resides.
+* One `default` version of the function is required to be provided in one of the translation units.
+  * Implicitly, as a definition without any attribute,
+  * as a function annotated with `target_version("default")`,
+  * or, as a function annotated with `target_clones(...)` where one of the versions is `default`.

 The attribute `__attribute__((target_version("name")))` expresses the
 following: